ikawrakow/mnist/README.md

 $$V_{li} = \sum_{j=1}^N B^l_j A_{ij}$$

-Here $N_t$ is the number of training examples, $N$ is the number of features, $\Theta$ is the Heaviside step function, and we have added a [Tikhonov regularization](https://en.wikipedia.org/wiki/Ridge_regression) term proprtional to $\lambda$ to (hopefully) reduce overfitting.
+Here $N_t$ is the number of training examples, $N$ is the number of features, $\Theta$ is the Heaviside step function, and we have added a [Tikhonov regularization](https://en.wikipedia.org/wiki/Ridge_regression) term proportional to $\lambda$ to (hopefully) reduce overfitting.
 There are $10 \cdot N$ free parameters.
 This is a slight departure from a classic SVM as we are aiming for a gap of $\pm 1$, which I think works slightly better for this particular dataset.

 [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) is used to minimize $F$, see `bfgs.h` and `bfgs.cpp`.

 ### Data augmentation

 As with kNN, it is useful to add augmented data to the training set.
-Unlike kNN, where elastic deformations are used, here affine transformations of the original `mnist` dataset work better.
-Random rotation angles in $\pm 12.5$ degrees, sheering in $\pm 0.6$, and translations within $\pm 1.4$ pixels are sampled to compose the affine transformations.
+Unlike kNN, where elastic deformations are used, here Affine transformations of the original `mnist` dataset work better.
+Random rotation angles in $\pm 12.5$ degrees, sheering in $\pm 0.6$, and translations within $\pm 1.4$ pixels are sampled to compose the Affine transformations.

 ### Patterns